 Users withdraw their funds by redeeming their ticket tokens

 Prize Pools are the central building block of prize games.
-They pool user funds in a yield source and expose the yield to their Prize Strategy, which then disburses as desired.
+They pool user funds in a yield source and expose the yield to a Prize Strategy, which then disburses as it pleases.

 Prize Pools can be differentiated in four primary ways:

 The yield source the prize pool uses to generate no loss return

 The prize strategy used to determine frequency and distribution

 The asset type the prize pool accepts for deposits